Allen-Shao/syyBlog/content/post/HowIWrite.md

 As a university student, I always have reports to write.
 As a programmer, I need to do documentation for my project.
 We all need to write things for some purpose.

 <!--more-->
 For a very long time, people get used to Microsoft Word (or Pages for MacOS users).
 Most of people associate typing on a computer with Microsoft Word.
 Without doubt, Word is one of the most usable and functional tools to write documents.
 However, in my very personal opinion, I find it not suitable for me and many other normal users, I believe.
 Absolutely, Microsoft Word is still essential to be installed on the computer and many professions still need it daily.
-But in this post, I want to introduce several alternatives for writing on a computer and how I write staff.
+But in this post, I want to introduce several alternatives for writing on a computer and how I write stuff.

 ## Google Doc